lizmat/articles/dont-fear-the-grepper-3.md

 # Don't fear the grepper!
 (3)

-This blog post containse the third instalment of the Don't fear the grepper! series ([Part 1](https://dev.to/lizmat/dont-fear-the-grepper-1-1k3e)), [Part 2](https://dev.to/lizmat/dont-fear-the-grepper-2-4ki5), recommended to read first if you haven't already.
+This blog post contains the third instalment of the Don't fear the grepper! series ([Part 1](https://dev.to/lizmat/dont-fear-the-grepper-1-1k3e), [Part 2](https://dev.to/lizmat/dont-fear-the-grepper-2-4ki5)), recommended reading if you haven't already.

 ## Setting the topic